jasonsahl/LS-BSR/README.md

 Each peptide is compared against it's nucleotide sequence in order to obtain the maximum BLAST bit score.
 Each peptide is then aligned against each genome in order to find the query BLAST bit score.
-The query dividied by the reference provides one with the BSR, which can range from 0 to 1.
+The query dividied by the reference provides one with the BSR, which can range from 0 to 1; scores slightly higher than 1.0 can be observed due to variable bit scores obtained by BLAST.
+In my opinion, they should be treated as 1.0.

 contact: jsahl at tgen.org